arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/state-monad/2024-07-01-state-monad-for-the-rest-of-us-7.md

 f 1                 // invoking the returned function
 ```

-In this version, `f` is a function ready to be invoked.
+`f` was a function ready to be invoked.
 After the last change, what
 you get is instead:

 ```fsharp